-The proposed tsunami siren is anticipated to infringe the permitted noise thresholds within the ODP when activated.
-This is not unexpected given the purpose of the siren is to alert residents within Mitimiti and surrounding coastal area in the event of a possible tsunami threat.

-Acoustic Advice has been prepared by Marshall Day Acoustic Engineers (refer to Appendix 10) which estimates the distance that the noise thresholds may be exceeded.
+The proposed tsunami sirens are anticipated to infringe all permitted noise thresholds within the ODP when activated.
+This is not unexpected given the purpose of the sirens is to alert residents within nearby coastal settlements in the event of possible tsunami threat.
+Acoustic Advice has been prepared by Marshall Day Acoustic Engineers (refer to Appendix 6) which estimates the distance that the noise thresholds may be exceeded for individual sirens.
 This is based on the projected noise emissions for each siren when activated.
-Marshall Day estimated noise levels will be exceeded during siren activation as follows.
+Marshall Day estimated noise levels will be exceeded during siren activation as follows: